Magomogo/persisted-models/README.md

 Intro
 -----

-- I don't like ActiveRecord because of tigth coupling with the database,
+- I don't like ActiveRecord because of tight coupling with the database,
-- I not so comfortable with Data mappers becasue a mapper breaks model encapsulation,
+- I not so comfortable with Data mappers because a mapper breaks model encapsulation,
 - I like the idea to keep **'The State'** separately from the logic.

 Here is the way